kant/AI-1/templates/Skill-Template/readme.md

 Once this is complete ensure that you make a note of the .bot file secret provided as this will be required for later steps.
 At this time, take the secret and update the `botFileSecret` entry in your `appsettings.json` file.
 This will ensure your Bot can decrypt the secrets.

-Update your appsettings.json file with the .bot file path, .bot file secret, and AppInsights intrumentation key (this can be found in the generated .bot file).
+Update your appsettings.json file with the .bot file path, .bot file secret, and AppInsights instrumentation key (this can be found in the generated .bot file).

         {
           "botFilePath": ".\\SkillTemplate.bot",